schwilklab/skyisland-climate/microclimate/sensor-notes.md

 3. The following sensors were replaced: SP601, SP603, MC604, MC605,
 MC607, MC607.
 All due to epoxy starting to fail.
 There was no trouble with data downloads.

+## GM Front country trip 2016-07-14 ##

+1. GP609: ibutton fell off hardware cloth was on ground.
+Data Looks OK through end of data, however.
+2. GP 611 and 612: radaiton shilds with ibuttons were on ground.
+Looks like it happened in late fall.
+Last good data appears to be 11/15/2015.
+Data cleaned and raw dta saved as GP612.raw
+3. GP 611 or 612 Humidity could not read mission.